DAChenScratch/battlesnake-python/README.md

-# BattleSnake
+# BattleSnake 2018

-This is a Snake entry for the [BattleSnake](http://battlesnake.io) written in Python.
+This is a Snake entry for the [BattleSnake](http://battlesnake.io) programming competition in Victoria BC, written in Python.

 Forked from the [Python starter snake](https://github.com/sendwithus/battlesnake-python) provided by [sendwithus](https://www.sendwithus.com).